civiform/docs/docs/it-manual/sre-playbook/email-configuration.md

 # Email configuration

 CiviForm uses email to send notifications to program administrators, applicants, and for a few other functionalities.
-Email addresses are provided in the deployment configuration file.
-Below is the list of different email addresses required by deployment and some recommendations on how to organize them.
+Email addresses are provided via the deployment configuration file or the Admin Settings Panel.
+Below is the list of different email addresses that are required and some recommendations on how to organize them.

 ## Email addresses

 **Support email address**  Applicants see this email address in the footer of each page as a mailto link.
-Config variable is `CIVIC_ENTITY_SUPPORT_EMAIL_ADDRESS`.
+This value should be set via the Admin Settings Panel `SUPPORT_EMAIL_ADDRESS`.

 **Sender email address**  This email address is used as a sender for all notifications sent by the CiviForm.
 For example, notifications sent on new